Atif-Ali-Ansari/emotion-music-recommender-/README.md

 4. run the application:

 ## Learning Outcomes
--Implemented TF-IDF vectorization for feature extraction from text.
+- Implemented TF-IDF vectorization for feature extraction from text.
--Applied Logistic Regression to classify emotions.
+- Applied Logistic Regression to classify emotions.
--Developed a user-friendly Streamlit web app for interaction.
+- Developed a user-friendly Streamlit web app for interaction.

 ## Future Improvements
--Expand the dataset for better classification accuracy.
+- Expand the dataset for better classification accuracy.
--Add more moods and custom song recommendations.
+- Add more moods and custom song recommendations.
--Enhance the user interface with additional features and styling.
+- Enhance the user interface with additional features and styling.